-Helping evacuees, refugees and any international visitors who seek our help under crisis’ has always been fundamental to how we operate, and the situation in Ukraine is no different.
+Helping evacuees, refugees and any international visitors who seek our help under crisis has always been fundamental to how we operate.
 We are here to help.

-AHS is looking for ways we can support those impacted by the difficult and ever-changing situation in Ukraine.
-One thing we know for certain, no evacuee who arrives in Alberta will be denied healthcare.
+AHS is looking for ways we can support those impacted by difficult situations around the world.
+No evacuee who arrives in Alberta will be denied healthcare.
 We will care for everyone who arrives in our province and we will do everything we can to ensure their care is culturally appropriate and accessible.

 AHS is working quickly with Alberta Health to establish official processes around how Albertans can continue to support those in need.
 In the meantime, we encourage you to visit the Government of Canada website that provides information about how can you help during a disaster abroad.

-The Government of Alberta is working closely with the Federal Government and the Red Cross to understand how we can best support adult and children evacuees currently in Alberta and those which we expect to arrive in the coming weeks.
-We know that many of the evacuees will have complex healthcare needs and compromised mental and physical health.
+The Government of Alberta works closely with the Federal Government and the Red Cross to understand how we can best support adult and children evacuees in Alberta.
+We know that many evacuees have complex healthcare needs and compromised mental and physical health.
 We are prepared to meet those needs, in ways that are culturally safe and supportive, and will continue to prepare for what lies ahead.

 Together with community partners, immigration and external organizations, community healthcare providers and the Government of Alberta, we will ensure that all evacuees are supported with compassionate, quality care, in their new communities.

-AHS is also aware that many of our staff and physicians may be feeling the emotional impact of this tragic situation, and we understand that this particular crisis may be triggering feelings in those who have experienced similar situations in the past, or who have entered our province under duress.
-We have resources in place to help them manage grief, stress and anxiety during this difficult time.
+AHS is also aware that many of our staff and physicians may be feeling the emotional impact of tragic situations around the world, and we understand crises can trigger feelings in those who have experienced similar situations in the past, or who have entered our province under duress.
+We have resources in place to help them manage grief, stress and anxiety.

 Help in Tough Times offers quick access to important phone numbers, self-help resources and supports on handling stressful situations.
 All the resources on this page are available with the support of translation services.